 (1) All wiring shall conform to current society of automotive engineers standards.
 Wiring diagrams must be made available to school bus owners.

-(5) Short circuit protective devices shall be provided for each major circuit and all other electrical functions, except starter motor and ignition circuits.
+(2) Short circuit protective devices shall be provided for each major circuit and all other electrical functions, except starter motor and ignition circuits.
 If equipped with a fuse box, replacement fuses shall be carried.

 Promulgated Under: 119.03